 The Company's Guanaceví and Bolañitos mines acquired in 2004 and 2007, respectively, demonstrate its business model of acquiring fully built and permitted silver mines that were about to close for lack of ore.
 By bringing the money and expertise needed to find new silver ore-bodies, Endeavour successfully re-opened and expanded these mines to develop their full potential.
-In 2012, the Company acquired the El Cubo silver-gold mine which operated until November 2019 and in 2016 the Company acquired the El Compas gold-silver mine which was subsequently sold in April 2021.
 The benefit of acquiring fully built and permitted mining and milling infrastructure is that, if new exploration efforts are successful, the mine development cycle from discovery to production only takes a matter of months instead of the several years normally required in the traditional mining business model.
+In 2012, the Company acquired the El Cubo silver-gold mine which operated until November 2019 and subsequently sold in April 2021.
+In 2016, the Company acquired the El Compas gold-silver mine which was subsequently sold in September 2022.

-In addition to operating the Guanaceví and Bolañitos mines, the Company is advancing its Terronera project to a construction decision.
-The Company is also exploring a number of other properties in both Mexico and Chile towards achieving its goal to become a premier senior producer in the silver mining sector.
+In addition to operating the Guanaceví and Bolañitos mines, the Company is advancing its Terronera development project to a construction decision.
+The Company is also exploring a number of other properties in both Mexico, the USA and Chile towards achieving its goal to become a premier senior producer in the silver mining sector.